dmahugh/bottle-msgraph/docs/OAuth2Manager/readme.md

 * OAuth2Manager is intended to be used with the Bottle web framework, and it uses Bottle's _redirect_ method and _request_ object for convenience and code simplicity.
 * This is _sample_ code for learning about OAuth 2.0, and does not include many security best practices. **Do not use this code in production.**
-* This code is based on the [OAuth 2.0 specification](http://www.rfc-editor.org/rfc/rfc6749.txt), and it _should_ work with other OAuth 2.0 providers but has only been tested with Azure Active Directory and the Microsoft Graph API.
+* This code is based on the [OAuth 2.0 specification](http://www.rfc-editor.org/rfc/rfc6749.txt), so it should work with any  resource protected by OAuth 2.0, but it has only been tested with Azure Active Directory and the Microsoft Graph API.
 * The only OAuth 2.0 grant type supported is Authorization Code Grant, which is the most commonly used process flow for web apps.
-At this time, no support is provided for the other grant types: Implicit Grant, Resource Owner Password Credentials Grant, and Client Credentials Grant.
+No support is provided for the other grant types: Implicit Grant, Resource Owner Password Credentials Grant, and Client Credentials Grant.

 The methods of OAuth2Manager handle the steps in OAuth 2.0 process flow as show here on a diagram from the [Oauth 2.0 spec](http://www.rfc-editor.org/rfc/rfc6749.txt):

 ![Oauth2 flow](../images/oauth2flow.png)

-## load_settings() method
+## config_read() method

 This method is called by ```__init__``` to load configuration settings from a ```config.json``` file, as covered in [Getting Started](../GettingStarted/readme.md).
 The config.json file should have this format: